We will be disappointed with God if we view our relationship with him in transactional terms.

 Through the death of Jesus, God paid the ultimate price so that we could enjoy eternity with him in heaven.
 We appropriate this benefit by merely confessing our sinfulness to him and asking Jesus to be our personal Savior.

-We cannot bargain with God because we have nothing he needs to trade for his blessings.
-We cannot entice him with a promise of obedience because he knows that we are inherently unrighteous.
+We cannot bargain with him because we have nothing worthwhile to exchange for his blessings.
+We cannot entice him with a promise of obedience because he knows that we are thoroughly unrighteous.

-All we can do is ask God to bless us as he wills and trust that his sovereign response to our request will ultimately produce the outcome he deems best, an appraisal we can trust.
+All we can do is ask God to bless us as he desires and trust that his sovereign response to our request will draw us nearer to him and ultimately produce the outcome he deems best, an appraisal we can trust.